SaraFazal-2004/ai-text-to-sql/README.md

 ## Environment Variables

-Create a file named `.env` in the project root directory.
+Create a `.env` file in the project root directory.

 Add your OpenAI API key: